Got Questions?

 Q : Why should I trust RLC?

 A : First, the effectiveness of our rapid learning courses speaks for itself.
 Take a test drive in our Preview Center and experience the difference.
-Secondly, the only thing that matters is the learning result, while the more enjoyable process to get there won't hurt either.
-The academic success of our students is the only reason we are growing rapidly and continuing to release more and more rapid learning courses.
+Secondly, the only thing that matters is the learning result.
+Rich-media learning is a much rewarding and enjoyable learning than the traditional text-book reading.
+The academic success of our students is the only reason we are growing rapidly and releasing more and more rapid learning courses (100+).
 Check out the Success Stories.
-Thirdly, the academic credentials and experiences of our team provide the solid foundation and support for quality products, with over 80 PhDs and 20 Masters.
+Thirdly, the academic credentials and teaching experiences of our team provide the solid foundation and support for quality products, with over 80 PhDs and 20 Masters.
 Here is the partial list of our Faculty Members.
+Do you want our specialized professors and master teachers to teach you the right way or just hire a struggling college student to tutor you?
 Lastly, RLC is a trusted member of the Better Business Bureau with a company rating of "AA" - An extremely high rating.
-Check out of Profile.
+Check out our corporate Profile.

 Section B: General Product Information